 On stage, she is a force beyond approach – like a natural disaster, but a good one.
 She announced her first pregnancy by bursting open a sequin dinner jacket and sensually rubbing her tummy after blasting through all of the 5,000 key changes of "Love On Top".
 Her thighs work harder than the UN.
 Beyoncé is un-fucking-real.
 Except, guys, we are all forgetting something.
 Something terrible, something important.
 No, not her starring role in a hip-hop adaptation of Bizet's Carmen, which sounds like Destiny's Child doing "Trapped In The Closet".
 We are forgetting the 2002 motion picture Austin Powers in Goldmember.

 Rated a generous 5.8/10 on Rotten Tomatoes, Austin Powers in Goldmember is a classic example of a joke gone much too far.
 Following the trials and tribulations of a flamboyant Charlie Croker in various velvet bell bottom jumpsuits – who's surrounded by women whose names are a variation on "Sex!
 Ha ha!" and somehow manages to find enough time between nutting to thwart a bald evil genius who's really into nuclear weapons – Austin Powers is the sort of thing that could only have been popular in the 90s and ideally needs to stay there, like JNCO jeans and Bill Clinton's crime bill.
 By the time 2002 rolled around, Austin Powers really should have been viewed in a similar way to how Robin Thicke is today – which is with regret, if not thunderous silence – but it was allowed to happen because, as Shrek Forever After will attest, Mike Myers does not know how or when to stop.
 As a result, a part of Beyoncé, like Elizabeth Hurley and Heather Graham before her, is now trapped within 90+ minutes of culturally insensitive dress-up and fart jokes.
-How many times a year do you think Beyoncé has an intrusive thought about Mike Myers in a fat suit putting on a Scottish accent and solemnly says to herself: "I don't know why I did that."
+How many times a year do you think Beyoncé has an intrusive thought about Mike Myers in a fat suit putting on an aggressively Scottish accent and solemnly says to herself: "I don't know why I did that."

 To be fair, the early 00s weren't a fantastic time for recently-turned-solo Beyoncé's reputation in general.
 Yes, "Crazy In Love".
 Indeed, "Baby Boy" featuring Sean Paul.
 However: Carmen, Goldmember and a musical rom-com called The Fighting Temptations featuring Cuba Gooding Jr as a serial liar.
 Those things also happened and they cannot un-happen.
 So let's take a closer look at the Beyhive's Lord and Saviour, Beyoncé Giselle Knowles, in the midst of what we can now safely call her Beg Years.